adamsochorec/applied-machine-learning/README.md

 # Applied Machine Learning (AML)

 Practical implementation and usage of machine learning algorithms, application of machine learning algorithms in real problems using Python.
+Notes are from [Petri Valisuö](https://github.com/pevalisuo)'s classes at [University of Vaasa](https://www.uwasa.fi).

 <ol>
 <li>Introduction to machine learning</li>